bileto/docker-php-micro-service/README.md

-# Base Bileto Docker image API services
+# Docker image for Bileto API services

 Based on Debian Wheezy, with **PHP 5.6**.
 See [Dockerfile](Dockerfile) for details.